What factors are considered when you evaluate a student's application?

 What is the application procedure for international students (non-U.S. citizens)?

 The application process for international students is slightly different.
 In addition to the submission of a completed application, international applicants should submit: two (2) teacher evaluations, a counselor or headmaster evaluation, and official secondary school transcripts.
-Those students whose first language is not English should submit the TOEFL or the IELTS, as well as one of the following: the SAT I, two SAT II subject tests, or an ACT.
+Those students whose first language is not English should submit the TOEFL or the IELTS.
 Learn more about applying as an international student.

 How much does it cost to attend Trinity?